 From his years teaching high school to three decades as a

 Supervising Historic Ranger for Orange County Parks, Michael had

 studied and restored all historic sites within the OC Parklands.

-He now writes for The Paragon Agency.
+He wrote for The Paragon Agency.

 Laura Neis lives in Orange County California and currently